larryflorio/LarryBot2/docs/user-guide/commands/analytics-reporting.md

 - **Privacy Compliance**: Respect for user data privacy
 - **Audit Trail**: Logging of analytics access

+## 🌍 Timezone Handling

+All analytics, productivity reports, and time tracking data are displayed in your configured or automatically detected local timezone.
+Internally, all times are stored in UTC for reliability and consistency.
+Daylight Saving Time (DST) is handled automatically for all supported timezones.

+- **Local Display**: Analytics, time tracking, and report periods are always shown in your local time.
+- **UTC Storage**: All times are stored in UTC in the database.
+- **Manual Override**: Use `/timezone` to set your timezone, or `/autotimezone` to reset to automatic detection.
+- **DST Support**: DST changes are handled automatically.
+- **Fallback**: If timezone detection fails, UTC is used as a safe default.

+> **Tip:** If your analytics or time tracking data appears off, check your timezone setting with `/timezone`.

 ---

 *Last updated: June 28, 2025*